Agency vs In-House Development: The Real Tradeoffs

 In-House Hire

-Average startup software engineer salary is $139,000 according to Wellfound.
 A technical cofounder at the idea stage expects 40-50% equity.
 Even post-MVP, they'll want 20-35%.
+This makes premature in-house hiring one of the most expensive decisions a pre-revenue founder can make.

 - Timeline to first hire: 3-6 months to find someone good who's willing to join pre-revenue